Normandy Sightseeing

 Afternoon

-Coming back from either of these through the forest of Perseigne the belvedere is signposted – this is the highest point in the Sarthe and on clear days offers views as far as Le Mans and the Alpes Mancelles.
-Open 1pm to 6pm weekends only in April, May, June and September, 11am to 7pm Wed-Sun in July and August.
-Drive back via the Vallée d’Enfer and Neufchatel where there is a curious little woodcraft museum – get a key from any of the shops or the bar!
+Coming back from either of these through the forest of Perseigne the belvedere is signposted - this is the highest point in the Sarthe and on clear days offers views as far as Le Mans and the Alpes Mancelles.
+Open weekend afternoons in April, May, June and September, 11am to 7pm Wed-Sun in July and August.
+NB Access times are variable!
+There are numerous walking and cycling trails in the forest.

 5. ... and many more sights to see